lcodePy-team/lcodePy/docs/overview/quickstart.rst

     pip install lcode

-`lcode` provides a tool for generating example files for running simulations.
+`lcode` provides a tool for generating a few example files for running simulations.
 The `ssm` file provides the raw data for the simulation described in the article.
 The following command generates a `run.py` file that specifies all the simulation data:

 .. code-block:: shell

-    python -m lcode get ssm
+    python -m lcode get original-ssm

-After generation, we can change the simulation parameters in the run.py file.
-More details about the parameters are written in the corresponding sections:
+After generation, you can change the simulation parameters in the run.py file.
+More information about the parameters is given in the corresponding sections:

 - :doc:`../usage/configuration` - About general simulation settings
 - :doc:`../usage/beam` - About beam settings